-Create Let's Encrypt wildcard certificate
+Create a Let's Encrypt wildcard certificate

 When a wildcard certificate makes sense